Creating a Workflow

 - Navigate to the Workflows page

-- Click New Template to start creating a new workflow
+- Click New Workflow to start creating a new workflow

 Step 2: Understanding the Workflow Canvas Layout